swirldev/swirlify/README.md

 contains Team swril's R Programming course is named `R_Programming`.
 - **Lessons** are directories that contain single units of instruction.
 The name of a lesson directory is the name of that lesson.
-Every lesson must at least contain a `lesson.yaml` file containing course content.
+Every lesson must at least contain a `lesson.yaml` file containing lesson content.
 - **Questions** are written inside of the `lesson.yaml` file in each lesson directory.
 Students are prompted with questions in sequential order.

+## Contact

+If you have any questions about using swirlify don't hesitate to reach out to us: info@swirlstats.com